cannawen/metric_units_reddit_bot/README.md

 What does the bot do?
 ---
 The bot finds comments with imperial units, and replies with metric units.
+See [./test/converter-test.js](test/converter-test.js) for what conversions are currently supported, and see [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2091572) for what's coming up next.

-There is a chance it will reply to certain triggers like "good bot". ([See here for what the triggers are](https://github.com/cannawen/metric_units_reddit_bot/blob/master/test/personality-test.js)).
+There is a chance it will reply to certain triggers like "good bot".
+See [personality-test.js](test/personality-test.js) for what the triggers are.

-See [./test/converter-test.js](https://github.com/cannawen/metric_units_reddit_bot/blob/master/test/converter-test.js) for what conversions are currently supported, and [see Pivotal Tracker for what's coming up next](https://www.pivotaltracker.com/n/projects/2091572)

 How does the code work?
 ---
 This is a javascript app built with [Node.js](https://nodejs.org/en/), and all of the app code is in the [src](https://github.com/cannawen/metric_units_reddit_bot/tree/master/src) directory.

-The app starts in `bot.js`, this file is responsible for repeatedly checking for new comments and replying to messages in an infinite loop.
-It uses the following modules:
+The app starts in [bot.js](src/bot.js), and it polls the Reddit servers in an infinite loop.
+The app has two major components:

-`converter.js` and `conversion_helper.js` are responsible for taking a message, and deciding which imperial units should be converted to which metric units (if any).
+[converter.js](src/converter.js) and [conversion_helper.js](src/conversion_helper.js) are responsible for converting imperial units to metric units.

-`reply_maker.js` constructs reply strings to comment

-`helper.js` helps with mocking external dependencies in tests

-`network.js` handles get, post, and OAuth network requests and parses the responses for easier consumption

-`personality.js` create sassy responses to certain trigger words
+[personality.js](src/personality.js) create sassy responses to certain trigger words

-`analytics.js` will save events in the `./private` directory

 Running the code